rgalindo125/ETL_NFL_Project/README.md

 # NFL Player Profiles with Arrest records (ETL-Project)
-The purpose of this project is to identify NFL player arrest records and their demographic player records.
+The purpose of this project is to identify NFL player arrest records and their demographic player records pulled from player profile records.
 We are also asking: "Which team drafted the most players with arrest records during the period 2000 -2017?"

 ## The Process: